OpenABL/OpenABL/README.md

 ## Environment configuration

-To use the automatic build and run scripts, some environment configuration is required for the different backends.
+To use the automatic build and run scripts, some environment variables have to be set for the different backends.
+If you are using the `deps` Makefile, then OpenABL will automatically set these environment variables when building and running.
+However, you need to set these environment variables either if you are using a non-standard configuration, or want to manually invoke the build and run scripts.

- * `c` backend: No dependencies.
+ * `c` backend:
+   * None.
  * `flame` backend:
    * `FLAME_XPARSER_DIR` must be set to the xparser directory.
    * `LIBMBOARD_DIR` must be set to the libmboard directory.
  * `flamegpu` backend:
    * `FLAMEGPU_DIR` must be set to the FLAMEGPU directory.
+ * `mason` backend:
- * `mason` backend: Mason must be in the `CLASSPATH`.
+   * `MASON_JAR` must be set to the MASON Jar file.
  * `dmason` backend:
    * `DMASON_JAR` must be set to the DMASON Jar file.
    * `DMASON_RESOURCES` must be set to the DMASON `resources` directory.

-Please report if any necessary environment configuration is missing.